EUR

 1. Leonaert Bramer, an original artist of the Dutch Golden Age

 Born in Delft in 1596, Leonaert Bramer set off at the age of 18 on a long journey to Italy, passing through Arras, Amiens, Paris, Aix-en-Provence and Marseille, where he embarked for Genoa and Livorno.
 He settled in Rome in 1616, where he became one of the founders of the group of Nordic artists known as the Bentvueghels.
 He stayed in Rome intermittently, visiting the main Italian cities as well.
-In Rome, he was involved in several street brawls, including a famous one with Claude Lorrain that forced him to leave the city in 1627.
+In Rome, he was involved in several street brawls, including a famous one in which Claude Lorrain - attempting to intervene - was injured, forcing him to leave the city in 1627.

-He returned to Delft in 1628 and in 1629 became a member of the Guide de Saint Luc and the Civil Guard (schutterij).
+He returned to Delft in 1628 and in 1629 became a member of the Guide de Saint Luc and the Garde Civile (schutterij).
 He was one of the few painters in the Netherlands to paint frescoes, which unfortunately have not been preserved.
 He undertook a second trip to Rome in 1648, before settling permanently in Delft, where he continued to paint extensively well into old age.

-Bramer's graphic work is very important, and many of his drawings are autonomous works, executed independently of his pictorial production.
-His subjects are more in the Italian tradition than in that of the Netherlands: allegories, mythological, biblical or historical scenes dominate, while landscapes or genre scenes are rare.
+Bramer's graphic work is very important and a large proportion of his drawings are stand-alone works, executed independently of his pictorial production and intended for the art market or for commissions.
+His subjects are more in the Italian tradition than in that of the Netherlands: allegories, mythological, biblical or literary scenes dominate, while landscapes or genre scenes are rare.

-The technique used for our drawing, combining pen and grey ink, grey wash and white gouache, can be found in many of the artist's drawings, such as the Blind Man's Bluff preserved in the Louvre (7th picture of the gallery), in which the treatment of the trees and bushes in the background is also very similar to that observed in our drawing.
+The technique used for our drawing, combining pen and grey ink, grey wash and white gouache, can be found in many of the artist's drawings, such as the Blind Man’s Bluff in the Musée du Louvre, in which the treatment of the plant masses in the background is very similar (7th photo of the gallery).

 2. Drawing description

-To illustrate Bramer's original pictorial talent, we thought it would be interesting to compare our drawing with the Louvre painting The Parents of Pyramus and Thisbe discovering the Corpses of their Children (last picture of the gallery), whose inspiration seems to us to be quite close.
-We suggest dating our drawing to the same period as the painting : around 1630-1635.
+To illustrate Bramer's original pictorial talent, we thought it would be interesting to compare our drawing with the Louvre painting Les Parents de Pyrame et de Thisbé découvrant les cadavres de leurs enfants (The Parents of Pyramus and Thisbe discovering the corpses of their children), whose theme is quite similar (eighth photo of the gallery).

 3. Framing

-To frame this delicate, elegiac artwork, we have chosen a wooden frame meticulously carved with flowering scrolls that evoke, through the precision of their chasing, the small objects made from Saint Lucia wood (a type of wild cherry tree) and produced in Lorraine in the 17th and 18th centuries.
+To frame this delicate, elegiac work, we have chosen a wooden frame meticulously carved with flowering scrolls that evoke, through the precision of their chasing, the small objects made from Saint Lucia wood (a type of wild cherry tree) produced in Lorraine in the 17th and 18th centuries.

 Delevery information :